ashumeow/filtered_websocket/README.md

 New behaviors are added by simply importing filter modules.

-    from filtered_websocket.filters import stdout_rawdata # Adds logging to a server from filtered_websocket.filters import broadcast_message_filter # Broadcasts messages to all connected clients
+    from filtered_websocket.filters import stdout_rawdata # Adds logging to a server from filtered_websocket.filters import broadcast_messages # Broadcasts messages to all connected clients

 ###### Install
     pip install filtered_websocket